marxanweb/docs/user.md

 GIS users can directly connect to the database of a local installation of Marxan Web and produce their own maps and reports by combining this Marxan data with their own local data layers.
 For more information see the [Developer Documentation](dev.html).

-## Help menu
-The Help menu provides simple information on the server, a link to the documentation and an About box.
-These are described in the following sections.

-### Server details
+## Server details
 The Server details show the information about the server that the user is currently connected to, including the server name, description, host, operating system, version of the marxan-server and the version of the World Database of Protected Areas.

 <img src='images/window_server_details.png' title='Server details window' class='docsImage'>

 For Admin users, if there is a new version of the WDPA available then they will be able to update it from this window.
 For information on updates to the WDPA see [here](https://www.protectedplanet.net/c/monthly-updates){:target="_blank"}.
 If the WDPA is updated with new data then the intersection analysis between the protected areas and the planning units will need to be repeated.

+## Help menu
+The Help menu provides simple information on the server, a link to the documentation and an About box.
+These are described in the following sections.

 ### Documentation
 This provides a link to the main page for the Marxan Web documentation.